ZeeSpire/zss-afk-site/_posts/en/2022-05-01-apogeum-winery.markdown

 Apogeum winery offers several types of rooms, all with private bathroom starting from 350 RON/night (~71 EUR/night) with breakfast included.

-We booked a double room through [booking.com](https://www.booking.com/hotel/ro/crama-apogeum.ro.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank"} and although it seemed a little too small at first, it was all we needed for a two-night stay.
+We booked a double room through [booking.com](https://www.booking.com/hotel/ro/crama-apogeum.ro.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank" rel="nofollow"} and although it seemed a little too small at first, it was all we needed for a two-night stay.

 <!-- gallery -->
 <div class="row mb-4">